 Once in the city you can travel to Singapore on the Johor-Singapore causeway and in fact anywhere in Malaysia via coach, car, bus or train from Larkin.

-Most people fly into Johor Bahru Sultan Ismail Intl (JHB) if they book a flight to Johor Bahru.
-Sultan Ismail Intl is conveniently located just 13.6 mi from Johor Bahru’s city center.
+Most people fly into Johor Bahru Sultan Ismail Intl (JHB) if they book a flight to Senai.
+Sultan Ismail Intl is conveniently located just 13.6 mi from Senai’s city center.